invisible23man/predictive-sales-lightning/docs/README.md

-# 📦 Predictive Sales Forecasting App (Lightning + FastAPI)
+# 📦 Predictive Sales Forecasting App (Lightning + FastAPI + Streamlit)

-A production-grade machine learning application that forecasts sales using a CNN-LSTM model and serves predictions via a FastAPI REST API.
-The app is containerized with Docker and follows best practices including config-driven training, reproducibility, and CI/CD readiness.
+A production-grade machine learning application that forecasts sales using a CNN-LSTM model and serves predictions via:

+- 🚀 FastAPI REST API
+- 📊 Streamlit Dashboard
+- 📁 MLflow Tracking UI

+The entire stack is containerized with Docker Compose and production-ready.

 ---